Okjeo: History

 In early 5th century, Okjeo was completely conquered by Gwanggaeto the Great of Goguryeo.

 Culture

 Knowledge of Okjeo culture is fragmentary.
 As with the Dongye and Okjeo's language, food, clothing, architecture, and customs were similar to that of Goguryeo.
 The Okjeo people practised arranged marriage by which the child-bride lived with the child-groom's family until adulthood, and they interred the dead of a family in a single coffin.

+Language

+Okjeo was a presumed ancient language that was a part of the Puyŏ languages and existed from the 2nd century BC to the 5th century AD.
+In Peter H. Lee's book, he stated that although there are some small differences between Okjeo and Goguryeo, the two languages have many similarities that Okjeo didn't have with the other Puyŏ languages.
+However, Christopher I. Beckwith considers Okjeo to have been a dialect of Goguryeo.